daggerstrahd/daggerstrahd.github.io/Curse Of Strahd Adversaries.md

 **Fortune Telling - Action**
 Madam Eva can read the tarokka cards to divine the future.
 This is primarily a narrative ability used to conduct the Fortunes of Ravenloft reading that determines artifact locations.
 She cannot be forced to read fortunes.

-**Evil Eye - Action (2 Stress, once per long rest)**
+**Evil Eye - Action (2 Stress, 1 per long rest)**
 Madam Eva targets one creature within Close range.
-The target must make an Instinct roll (Difficulty 16) or be affected by one of the following: charmed, paralyzed, or compelled to speak only truth for 1 hour.
+Spend a Fear to force them to make an Instinct Reaction Roll (16).
+On a failure, they are affected by one of the following: Charmed, Paralyzed, or compelled to speak only truth for 1 hour.
 If the target succeeds, Madam Eva is Blinded until the end of her next turn.

 **Curse - Action (3 Stress)**
 Madam Eva places a curse on a creature she can see within Close range.
-The target must make a Presence roll (Difficulty 16) or suffer a curse of the GM's choice (disadvantage on certain rolls, bad luck, haunting visions, etc.).
+Spend a Fear to force them to make a Presence Reaction Roll (16).
+On a failure, they suffer a curse of the GM's choice (disadvantage on certain rolls, bad luck, haunting visions, etc.).
 The curse lasts until removed by powerful magic.
 If Madam Eva dies while the curse is active, she takes 5d6 magic damage (which may kill her permanently).

 **Vistani Insight - Passive**
 Madam Eva can sense the general disposition and intentions of those she meets.
 She knows when someone is lying to her.

-**Protected by Fate - Reaction**
+**Protected by Fate - Reaction (1 per session)**
-Once per session, when Madam Eva would be reduced to 0 HP, she instead remains at 1 HP and teleports to a safe location of the GM's choice.
+When Madam Eva would be reduced to 0 HP, she instead remains at 1 HP and teleports to a safe location of the GM's choice.

 ### ROLEPLAYING MADAM EVA